qunitjs/qunit/docs/_posts/2026-09-12-qunit-3-theme.md

 > 257 tests completed in 0.5 seconds.<br>
 > 246 passed, 0 failed, 7 skipped, and 4 todo.

 The summary no longer reports on low-level assertion counts.
 The assertion counts were distracting and inactionable in practice.
-For example, a passing ["todo" test]({% link api/QUnit/test.todo.md %}) expects failing assertions and these counted towards the internal "failed" assertion count despite not failing the run ([dbeab48](https://github.com/qunitjs/qunit/commit/dbeab48c2592e92eae12f9f157624996de5f8817), [8f25f26](https://github.com/qunitjs/qunit/commit/8f25f26264812689476298c99c586122ab3add9c)).
+For example, a passing ["todo" test]({% link api/QUnit/test.todo.md %}) expects failing assertions and these counted towards the internal "failed" assertion count despite not failing the test ([dbeab48](https://github.com/qunitjs/qunit/commit/dbeab48c2592e92eae12f9f157624996de5f8817), [8f25f26](https://github.com/qunitjs/qunit/commit/8f25f26264812689476298c99c586122ab3add9c)).

 ### Color blindness

 We refined the Ember theme slightly to comply with [WCAG guidelines](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast), and to increase contrast under color blind conditions.
-Especially for deuteranopia, where greens and reds are hard to distinguish, we tweaked our greens be brighter and closer to yellow.
+Especially for deuteranopia, where greens and reds are hard to distinguish, we tweaked our greens to be brighter and closer to yellow.
 Details in [Pull Request #1803](https://github.com/qunitjs/qunit/pull/1803#issuecomment-2552148092).

 Shout out to Firefox Dev Tools, which made this a breeze!